 Thus Washington could control Martha’s dower wealth, but he didn’t actually own it (in fee simple) and could not sell it.
 Martha’s one-third was “his” property only for the duration of Martha’s life.

 Further complications ensued for the Washingtons.
 Martha’s dower slaves intermarried with George’s slaves.
 Because legal status was traced through the female, all children of dower mothers became dower slaves, but children of dower fathers did not.
-George did not have the strength to do away with slavery in his own household while he was alive, but he did have a sense of its injustice, and refused to break up families when selling slaves.
+George did not have the mental or moral strength to do away with slavery in his own household while he was alive, but he did have a sense of its injustice, and refused to break up families when selling slaves.
 Thus, he could not (would not) sell any mixed dower families.
 In his will, he designated that all of his slaves be freed upon his wife’s death, but he had no power to dispose of any of the many dower slaves.

 In summary, while many glib biographies assert that Washington gained a fortune by marrying Martha Custis, the reality is more complicated.
 He did indeed get the use of her dower land and its fruits while she was alive.
 Martha furthermore was now totally dependent on George because of coverture.
 She had one major protection by law: the doctrine of necessities, whereby “a married woman had the right to be maintained in a manner commensurate with her husband’s social status.”
-(Marylynn Salmon, The Legal Status of Women, 1776-1830 online.)
+(Marylynn Salmon, The Legal Status of Women, 1776-1830.)
 But this could be redefined as “bare necessities” if the husband squandered her assets.
 Divorce was also not readily available as an option; especially in the South, divorce laws were quite conservative, “probably related to slavery: it was difficult for lawmakers to grant women absolute divorces because of their husbands’ adulterous relationships with slaves.” (ibid)